pousse-cafe/pousse-cafe.github.io/documentation.md

     }

 When instantiating `Service1`, Pousse-Café will inject the instance of `Service2` at runtime (`Service2` being a service as well).
+This is also true for factories and repositories which may considered as "special" services.

 In some cases, a service may be abstract because technical details need to be hidden in a specific implementation.
 The `@ServiceImplementation` annotation can then be used to annotate the actual implementation and link it to the abstract service using attribute `service`.

 ## Test your model

-Pousse-Café provides tools allowing to easily test your model with no heavy storage setup required.
+Pousse-Café provides tools allowing to easily test your model processes with no heavy storage setup required.
 Actually, you might write your whole domain logic even before deciding what kind of storage you would be using.
 More importantly, it means that you can focus your tests on the domain.